adobe/helix-index-pipelines/README.md

 document.querySelectorAll('main > div:nth-of-type(3) > div > p:nth-of-type(1)');
 ```

 The `value` property contains an expression to apply to all HTML elements selected.
-The following functions are available:
+That expression can contain
+a combination of functions and variables:

 ### innerHTML(el)